Excellence in Teaching Awards

 Deadline: Completed nomination forms and all supporting documentation must be submitted by the deadline on the nomination form to the Office of the Provost and Vice President for Academic Affairs.

 Recognition: Recipients of the NMU Excellence in Teaching Award will be recognized at the December Celebration of Excellence in Teaching and Scholarship.
 Up to two recipients annually receive a cash award of $1000.
-Recipients of the award will make a formal presentation on their teaching during the following academic year.

 Information: For further information, contact the Office of the Provost and Vice President for Academic Affairs at 227-2922.